acoustic-content-samples/sample-wca-form-components/README.md

 ![configure embed](/doc/images/configureEmbed.png)

-3. (Optional) If you want the form to display the results from WCA in a new browser tab upon form submission, turn on the "Open results tab" toggle:
+3. **Optional**: If you want the form to display the results from WCA in a new browser tab upon form submission, turn on the "Open results tab" toggle:

 ![Open results in a new tab](/doc/images/openResultsPage.png)